-The Tall Ship Providence will arrive in Alexandria in the summer of 2019 and will provide a living link to Virginia’s rich maritime, naval, and Revolutionary history.
-The Providence is a reproduction of the first ship authorized to serve in the Continental Navy and John Paul Jones' firstAmerican command.
-Visitors will be welcomed aboard to see the ship, meet John Paul Jones, and get a taste of what life was like aboard an eighteenth-century sloop.
+The Tall Ship Providence arrived in Alexandria on July 1 and provides a permanent living link to Virginia’s rich maritime, naval, and Revolutionary history.
+The Providence is a full-scale replica of the first ship authorized to serve in the Continental Navy and John Paul Jones's firstAmerican command.
+The ship served under General George Washington.
+Visitors are welcomed aboard to see the ship, meet John Paul Jones, and get a taste of what life was like aboard an eighteenth-century sloop.
 Cruises will be offered on the Potomac, including family-oriented adventures and a regular "craft brew cruise" in partnership with Port City Brewing.
 The ship can be rented for special tours to celebrate a birthday, anniversary, or corporate event.

 Image below: A view of The Providence - Credit: Tall Ship Providence Foundation